RobbenRoll/emgfit/ReadMe.txt

 * Fit full spectrum
 * Show fit output and save results: Plot full fit curve and zooms of regions of interest, compile fit results

+Note:
 * upper limit for constant background: 4 counts/bin
+* calculation of fitted mass and AME mass errors exclude the mass uncertainty of the electron mass (negligible in virtually all practical cases)!

 class peak
 attributes: peak parameters